Senate passes $914B defense policy bill after resolving gridlock on amendments

-As the 119th Congress moves forward under a Republican-led majority party, Rogers steps into position as the new HASC Chairman, with Democrat Adam Smith now serving as the Ranking Chair of a committee that crafts the National Defense Authorization Act (NDAA) budget.
+As the 119th Congress moves forward under a Republican-led majority party, Rogers returns as Chairman of the House Armed Services Committee, with oversight of the panel that drafts the annual National Defense Authorization Act (NDAA) authorization bill.

 As Ranking Member of the HASC, Smith plays a senior role in a committee with legislative jurisdiction over military policy through the annual passage of the the National Defense Authorization Act (NDAA).